octetsplicer/LAZYPARIAH/README.md

 ```

 ## Further Notes and Examples
-The payload listed above are more-or-less systematically named.
+The payloads listed above are more-or-less systematically named.

 Payloads ending with `_c` are intended to be executed from within a shell session.
 These payloads execute code directly using the relevant interpreter (e.g. `python3 -c` or `ruby -e`).